Zuehlke/robo-challenge/framework/groovy/README.md

 ## ev3dev-lang-java
 The Groovy example is based on the [ev3dev-lang-java](https://github.com/ev3dev-lang-java/ev3dev-lang-java/) Java package for the EV3.

+> __Note:__ For a faster execution you might consider to compile the Groovy code to bytecode.
+See [groovyc](http://groovy-lang.org/groovyc.html).

 ## API documentation
 - Java language bindings: http://ev3dev-lang-java.github.io/docs/api/
 - ev3dev language bindings: http://ev3dev-lang.readthedocs.io/en/latest/

+>__Note:__ You can acces the underling kernel sysfs attributes with the Java API when some commands are not directly supported.
+See for example the Tacho Motor class.
+> _setStringAttribute("command", "reset");_

+> String getStringAttribute(String attribute)

+> int getIntegerAttribute(String attribute)

+> setStringAttribute(String attribute, String value)

+> setIntegerAttribute(String attribute, int value)

 ## Setting up the EV3 brick
 First, you need to set up up a JVM on the EV3 brick.